Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 Buffer Zone

 Crowded edges caused constant damage, so I created a buffer zone beside the driveway.
-I leave a small strip completely clear where tires and feet usually pass.
+Leave a small strip completely clear where tires and feet usually pass.

 This space absorbs daily wear and protects nearby plants.
 Gravel or compacted soil works best here.
 Once I stopped planting right up against the concrete, maintenance dropped fast.